 The Chandler & Price Galley Proof Press

-[NOT ONLINE YET] "A Free-Roller" (my own term) Galley Proof Press.
+[NOT DONE] "A Free-Roller" (my own term) Galley Proof Press.
 I did the first printing in my shop on this press.
 It's a lovely little machine, first marketed in 1889 and sold at least through 1923.
 Short of whacking the type with a block of wood (which is of course done - the traditional "planer proof"), this press is as simple as possible.

 Anonymous Galley Proof Press